puppetlabs/design-system/packages/react-components/source/react/library/form/Form.md

 ### Form variants

-Variant styles are achieved by manipulating props on the individual FormFields.
-Below, fields have been made inline and label text is not uppercased.
+Variant styles are achieved by manipulating `labelType` and `inline` on the Form and/or individual FormFields.
+Below, all fields have been made inline and label text is not uppercased.

 ```jsx
 const movieOptions = [